BeTomorrow/expo-plugins/packages/expo-android-inject-version/README.md

 # @betomorrow/expo-android-inject-version

-Inject Android version code from your Gradle properties.
+Inject Android version code from your Gradle properties without using EAS.

 # Installation in managed Expo projects